Online Programs: State Authorization Information

 Graduates of Berkeley College Accounting degree programs do not automatically become Certified Public Accountants (CPA), and such programs are not specifically intended to prepare graduates for the CPA examination.
 CPA requirements vary by jurisdiction.
 Generally, to be licensed as a CPA an applicant must complete a combination of specified educational and/or experience requirements, demonstrate good moral character (which may include an absence of criminal convictions), and pass a CPA examination.
 Applicants seeking professional licensure in the field of Accounting should contact the appropriate state board to determine whether the program meets the requirements for licensure.
 See the Boards of Accountancy by State document for licensing board contact information.

-Graduates of the Medical Insurance, Billing, and Coding (MIBC) degree program are required to participate in the Certified Coding Associate examination (CCA) administered through the American Health Information Management Association (AHIMA) or the Certified Professional Coder examination (CPC) administered through AAPC.
-Both are nationally accepted standards of achievement in the coding field.
-The AHIMA and AAPC recommend completing an associate’s degree prior to sitting for the CCA and CPC certification examinations.
-Applicants seeking such credentials should contact AHIMA and/or AAPC for more information: http://www.ahima.org/certification and http://www.aapc.com/certification/cpc.
+Graduates of the Medical Insurance Billing and Coding (MIBC) degree program are required to participate in the Certified Coding Associate examination (CCA) through the American Health Information Management Association (AHIMA) or the Certified Professional Coder examination (CPC) through AAPC — both are nationally accepted standards of achievement in the coding field.
+(If you have already completed the MIBC Certificate program at the college, Berkeley will apply all 11 courses from the MIBC certificate to the Medical Insurance Billing and Coding degree program.)
+The degree program covers both facility (inpatient) and professional (outpatient) coding.
+Both the AAPC and AHIMA recommend an Associate’s degree prior to sitting for the CCA and CPC certification examinations.
+For certain medical billing and coding jobs, an Associate’s degree is highly desirable, and may be required.
+For more information, visit https://www.ahima.org/certification and https://www.aapc.com/certification/cpc.

 Online Student Complaint Process